iacbox/minisign/README.md

 minisign is a dead simple tool to sign files and verify signatures.

+NOTE: This forked version adds just one feature - it allows to set the scrypt CPU and RAM limits for private key encrpytion, as the default "sensitive" needs 1GB of RAM which is too much for some use cases.

 ```
 $ minisign -G
 Please enter a password to protect the secret key.